Skip to contents

 pk3 <- dbetabinom(0:H, H, aN, bN)

-To concluse, we visualize.
+To conclude, we visualize.

 boxplot(pk1, xlab = "k", range = 0, main = "Purely sampling-based")